Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter2/README.md

 ### Consenting to Applications with Distributed Topology

 From the perspective of **multitenancy**, the main challenge with such applications is with providing admin-consent.
 This is due to the fact that some of their components, such as a web API or a background microservice, do not have a front-end, and as such, has no user-interaction capability.
-The solution for this is to
+The solution for this is to allow the user (in this case, an admin-user) to consent to web API at the same they consent to the front-end application i.e. give a **combined consent**.
+In **chapter 1**, we have seen that the `/.default` scope can be used to this effect, allowing you to consent to many different scopes at one step.
+However, unlike **chapter 1**, our application suite here has a back-end/web API component.
+But how could the web API know that the consent comes from a recognized front-end application, as opposed to some foreign application?
+The answer is the **KnownClientApplications** attribute.

-> #### KnownClientApplications**
+> #### KnownClientApplications
 >
-> **KnownClientApplications** is a attribute in **application manifest**.
+> **KnownClientApplications** is an attribute in **application manifest**.
 It is used for bundling consent if you have a solution that contains two parts: a client app and a custom web API app.
-If you enter the appID of the client app into this value, the user will only have to consent once to the client app.
+If you enter the `appID` of the client app into this value, the user will only have to consent once to the client app.
 Azure AD will know that consenting to the client means implicitly consenting to the web API.
 It will automatically provision service principals for both the client and web API at the same time.
 Both the client and the web API app must be registered in the same tenant.

+If you remember the last step of the registration for the client app (TodoListSPA), you were instructed to find the `KnownClientApplications` in application manifest, and add the Application (client) ID of the `TodoListSPA` application `KnownClientApplications: [ "your-client-id-for-TodoListSPA" ]`.
+Once you do that, your web API will be able to correctly identify your front-end and the combined consent will be succesfully carried out.

 > [!NOTE]
 > Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../issues) page.